Excitation-inhibition balance controls information encoding in neural populations: Abstract

 \section{Abstract}

 Understanding how the complex connectivity structure of the brain shapes its information-processing capabilities is a long-standing question.
-Here, by focusing on a paradigmatic architecture, we study how the neural activity of excitatory and inhibitory populations encodes information on external signals.
-We show that information is maximized at the edge of stability, where excitation is balanced by inhibition.
-When the input switches among different stimuli, this maximum corresponds to the entropy of the external switching dynamics.
-By analyzing the case of a prolonged stimulus, we find that stronger inhibition is needed to maximize the instantaneous sensitivity, revealing an intrinsic trade-off between short-time responses and long-time accuracy.
-In agreement with recent experimental findings, our results open the avenue for a complete information-theoretic understanding of how and why inhibition strength should be tuned to optimize information-processing capabilities.
+By focusing on a paradigmatic architecture, we study how the neural activity of excitatory and inhibitory populations encodes information on external signals.
+We show that at long times information is maximized at the edge of stability, where inhibition balances excitation, both in linear and nonlinear regimes.
+In the presence of multiple external signals, this maximum corresponds to the entropy of the input dynamics.
+By analyzing the case of a prolonged stimulus, we find that stronger inhibition is instead needed to maximize the instantaneous sensitivity, revealing an intrinsic trade-off between short-time responses and long-time accuracy.
+In agreement with recent experimental findings, our results pave the way for a deeper information-theoretic understanding of how the balance between excitation and inhibitions controls optimal information-processing in neural populations.